Who We Are

 After several meetings we decided to formalize things, calling ourselves Project Community Park Worthington (PCPW), while dedicating ourselves to informing, engaging, and motivating the residents of Worthington about an alternative vision to the high-density development likely to be proposed (again) at the UMCH property.

 What is this vision?
 Something extraordinary for the property—a legacy project that reflects and is worthy of our distinctive, authentic, and historic community.
-We are proposing a multi-use community greenspace at the core of the property, commercial development along High St.—forming the eastern boundary of the central park—and modest-scaled residential development, harmonious with adjoining neighborhoods, along Larrimer Ave.—forming the northern border of the greenspace.
+We are proposing a multi-use community green space at the core of the property, commercial development along High St.—forming the eastern boundary of the central park—and modest-scaled residential development, harmonious with adjoining neighborhoods, along Larrimer Ave.—forming the northern border.

-Based on enthusiastic support over the past year (“Why wouldn’t we do this?!”), we have launched a petition campaign to demonstrate to city leaders the breadth and depth of support for this community-centered vision, with the goal of motivating City Council to act boldly on behalf of all Worthingtonians.
+Based on enthusiastic support over the past year (“Why wouldn’t we do this?!”), we have launched a petition campaign in 2019 to demonstrate to city leaders the breadth and depth of support for this community-centered vision, with the goal of motivating City Council to act boldly on behalf of all Worthingtonians.
+To date, these efforts have been mostly ignored by most of City Council and City staff (with a few notable exceptions).
+When we presented over 1,100 petition signatures in 2019, there wasn’t even a formal thank you for the efforts or a public acknowledgement/statement from Council leadership.
+How unfortunate for all of Worthington that our elected leaders care so little for what Worthington residents have to say.

 - Andy Hutter